carl-marc/one-in-a-trillion/docs/support.md

 ## Feedback
 As a solo dev, feedback is vital for improving the game, let me know your thoughts with our **[Feedback Form](https://forms.gle/Cen8dSRrkcbRSvbe9)** or via email.

+## Discord
+We have an active community & mods that are happy to help out with queries, the dev is also active there.

+Our [server](https://discord.gg/swGQAmGtqX) is also a suitable place to get help with any of the above